10 Signs Of A Narcissist Friend & How To Deal With Them

 Illustration: StyleCraze Design Team

 While dealing with a narcissistic friend may seem tough, the above tips and ideas can help you manage things better.
 Often, a narcissistic person is oblivious of the effects of their deeds and actions on other people.
 If you have such a friend, you may try and help them see some light.
 Help them identify their toxic traits and seek help in counseling or therapy if required.
-That may improve their behavior and social demeanor over time.
+That may improve their self-important behavior and social demeanor over time.
 If they still refuse to change things about themselves, you may ultimately maintain a safe distance from them and their personal affairs.

 Frequently Asked Questions